-Update on Dr Sid and wife’s marital issues – Information Nigeria
+Update On Dr Sid And Wife’s Marital Issues – Information Nigeria

 Information Nigeria

-It was reported last year that popular Nigerian artiste, Dr. Sid and his wife Simi Esiri, had unfollowed each other on Instagram, giving the public the insinuation that there was a crisis in their marriage.
-This was however confirmed by the wife as she …
+It was reported sometimes around last year that popular Nigerian artiste, Dr Sid and his wife Simi Esiri, had unfollowed each other on Instagram, giving the public the insinuation that there was crisis in their marriage.
+You May Like.
+ActivatedYou …

 Do you have something awesome to share with the world?
 Click here to share